-- 1. Student completes the required elements via Castlebranch. - 2.
+- 1. Student completes the required elements via Castlebranch®. - 2.
 A positive finding (anything other than a green check) will result in the student's name being shared with the Associate Dean of Allied Health and Nursing. - 3.
 The Associate Dean will contact the student for any additional information needed. - 4.
 The Associate Dean will notify the clinical coordinator if the student is cleared for clinical placement or not. - 5.
 Clinical sites will be notified that the screening has occurred if required as part of the contractual agreement between the clinical site and the school or if part of the attestation packet required before student arrival.
-The clinical partner must receive the results of the substance screen, background check, or fingerprinting directly from the student if required contractually or other clinical requirements.
+The clinical partner must receive the results of the substance screen, background check, or fingerprinting directly from the student if required contractually or if part of an attestation document requirement.